 Price: $55 per month

-SlingTV is full of options, and selecting the orange and blue ones for $45 per month will get you channels like ABC, ESPN, ESPN2, ESPN3, Fox, NBC Sports and even NFL Network.
-Select the “sports extra” add-on for an extra $10 per month and you can enjoy even more college football channels like SEC Network, SEC Network+, Pac-12 Network, ESPNU and even NBA TV (for the basketball fans out there).
+SlingTV is full of options, and selecting the orange and blue ones for $35 per month will get you TV channels like ABC, ESPN, ESPN2, ESPN3, Fox, NBC Sports and even NFL Network.
+Select the “sports extra” add-on for an extra $11 per month and you can enjoy even more college football channels like SEC Network, SEC Network+, Pac-12 Network, ESPNU and even NBA TV (for the basketball fans out there).

 You can access SlingTV on devices like Fire TV, Apple TV, Chromecast, iOS, androidTV, Roku, Xbox One and more.
-The service also offers a free three-day trial, which I would suggest taking advantage of before diving in to the deep end.
+The service has also offered a free three-day trial (though that may be subject to change), which I would suggest taking advantage of before diving in to the deep end.

 Connecting to fuboTV is pretty easy.
 It’s supported by Apple, Android, Fire TV, Apple TV, Roku, Google Chromecast, Xbox One and more.
 Yes, there’s a free trial.